-- 5.3.4.3.1 Use of different characteristics.
-When several different audio signals are to be used to alert an operator to different types of conditions, discriminable difference in intensity or pitch, or use of beats and harmonics shall be provided.
-If absolute discrimination is required, the number of signals to be identified shall not exceed four. - 5.3.4.3.2 Coding.
+5.3.4.3.1 Use of different characteristics.
+When several different audio signals are to be used to alert an operator to different types of conditions, discriminable differences in intensity, pitch, beats and harmonics, or temporal patterns shall be provided.
+If absolute discrimination is required, the number of signals to be identified shall not exceed four.
+Signal intensity shall not be used alone as a means of discriminating between signals.
+Warnings should differ on two or more parameters.

+5.3.4.3.2 Coding.
 Where discrimination of warning signals from each other will be critical to personnel safety or system performance, audio signals shall be appropriately coded.
 Alarms that are perceptibly different shall correlate with different conditions requiring critically different operator responses (e.g., maintenance, emergency conditions, and health hazards).
-Such signals shall be sufficiently different to minimize the operator's search of visual displays. - 5.3.4.3.3 Critical signals.
+Such signals shall be sufficiently different to minimize the operator's search of visual displays.
+Harmonically related frequencies should not be used to code different signals; they may, however, be used within a single signal.

+5.3.4.3.3 Critical signals.
 The first 0.5 second of an audio signal requiring fast reaction shall be discriminable from the first 0.5 second of any other signal that may occur.
 Familiar signals with established names or associations shall be selected.
-Speech should be used whenever feasible. - 5.3.4.3.4 Action segment.
-The identifying or action segment of an audio warning signal shall specify the precise emergency or condition requiring action. - 5.3.4.3.5 Differentiation from routine signals.
-Audio alarms intended to bring the operator's attention to a malfunction or failure shall be differentiated from routine signals, such as bells, buzzers, and normal operation noises. - 5.3.4.3.6 Prohibited types of signals.
-The following types of signals shall not be used as warnings where possible confusion might exist because of the operational environment: - a.
+Speech should be used whenever feasible.

+5.3.4.3.4 Action segment.
+The identifying or action segment of an audio warning signal shall specify the precise emergency or condition requiring action.

+5.3.4.3.5 Differentiation from routine signals.
+Audio alarms intended to bring the operator's attention to a malfunction or failure shall be differentiated from routine signals, such as bells, buzzers, and normal operation noises.

+5.3.4.3.6 Prohibited types of signals.
+The following types of signals shall not be used as warnings where possible confusion might exist because of the operational environment:

+- a.
 Modulated or interrupted tones that resemble navigation signals or coded radio transmissions. - b.
 Steady signals that resemble hisses, static, or sporadic radio signals. - c.
 Trains of impulses that resemble electrical interference, whether regularly or irregularly spaced in time. - d.
-Simple warbles which may be confused with the type made by two carriers when one is being shifted in frequency (beat-frequency-oscillator effect). - e.
+Simple warbles that may be confused with the type made by two carriers when one is being shifted in frequency (beat-frequency-oscillator effect). - e.
 Scrambled speech effects that may be confused with cross modulation signals from adjacent channels. - f.
-Signals that resemble random noise, periodic pulses, steady or frequency modulated simple tones, or any other signals generated by standard countermeasure devices (e.g., "bagpipes"). - g.
-Signals similar to random noise generated by air conditioning or any other equipment. - 5.3.4.4 Compatibility.
+Signals that resemble random noise, periodic pulses, steady or frequency modulated simple tones, or any other signals generated by standard countermeasure devices (e.g., "bagpipes").

+g.
+Signals similar to random noise generated by air conditioning or any other equipment.

+5.3.4.4 Compatibility.